fedeglan/my-projects/README.md

 - #### LSTM Neural Nets for Stock Price Prediction Building and testing a recurrent neural network with LSTM cells to predict the price of AAPL stock.
 - #### Pairs Trading StatArb Implementation & Backtesting
+  Standard Statistical Arbitrage approach: implementing and backtesting a Pairs Trading strategy.
+Example with KO and PEP.
-- #### DebtRank for Determining Systematic Financial Institutions
+- #### DebtRank for Determining Systematic Financial Institutions Building Battiston et al. (2012) DebtRank for determining SIFIs in a banking system.
+  Example with the Argentine banking system (data source: BCRA).
 - #### Telegram Bot for Scrapping News in Several Latam News Websites
 - #### VaR implementation and Backtesting
 - #### Radial Basis Function (RBF) ML Network implementation